 The builder may offer you incentives when you use their preferred lender and it may look attractive but it’s still best to shop around for the best mortgage rates.
-After all, the interest rate charge on the loan ultimately determines the cost of your mortgage and how much your monthly payments will be.
-Think about the bigger picture and the long term benefit if you’ll go with the builder’s lender.
+After all, the interest rate charged on the loan ultimately determines the cost of your mortgage and how much your monthly payments will be.
+Think about the bigger picture and the long-term benefit if you’ll go with the builder’s lender.

-It is important to keep a good communication with the builder throughout the entire construction process.
+It is important to keep good communication with the builder throughout the entire construction process.
 Poor communication may lead to costly mistakes.
-Everything about the homes construction should be discussed in detail, even construction delays which sometimes happen.
-Making periodical calls to the builder is recommended to make sure that both you and the builder are on the same page.
+Everything about the home’s construction should be discussed in detail, even construction delays which sometimes happen.
+Making periodic calls to the builder is recommended to make sure that both you and the builder are on the same page.

 Not Visiting the Site during Construction

-It is best to make regular visits on the house during the building process to make sure that everything is going according to plan.
-The last thing you want is to be surprised of unexpected changes on your home without your consent or found out too late about error in construction.
+It is best to make regular visits to the house during the building process to make sure that everything is going according to plan.
+The last thing you want is to be surprised by unexpected changes in your home without your consent or found out too late about an error in construction.

 Assuming that the purchase price and terms are non-negotiable

 Like resale homes, prices and terms of a new construction home are also negotiable.
 You can negotiate the purchase price, closing costs as well as upgrades.
 Even though most builders are less receptive to negotiating the price of the home, you can still get a great deal on your new home by negotiating the incentives and upgrades.

 Just because the home is new, there’s not going to be anything wrong with it.
 It is recommended to do an inspection before the drywall is installed and then a final inspection.
 Most of the time there aren’t major problems but when there are problems there are problems.
 This is one of your largest purchases so you want to make sure that there’s nothing wrong with the house.
 The money that’s going to cost your inspection is absolutely money well spent because you’re just ensuring that you are purchasing a home that is truly move-in ready.